debugging-assumptions/debugging-assumptions.github.io/README.md

 ### User Study

-We conducted an user study with 76 developers to measure soundness, severity and utility of these assumptions in practice.
+We conducted a user study with 76 developers to measure the *soundness*, *severity* and *utility* of these assumptions in practice.

+In our [artifact](https://figshare.com/articles/conference_contribution/Debugging_Assumptions_Artifact/21786743), we provide the user study questionnaire containing the questions posed to developers about debugging eight (8) buggy programs and 16 debugging diagnoses.
+We also provide the responses of participants from the user study as well as our analysis of developers’ responses.

 ## <a name="setup" /> Setup and Infrastructure